JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 degraded myself by ever thinking of him as my husband.
 If I say what you tell me to say to him–I am owning that I have degraded myself to his face.
 I can’t do that.
 After what has passed between us, I can’t do that!
-The shame of it would be nothing to HIM.
+The shame of it would be nothing to _Him_.
 But the shame of it would be unendurable to *me*.”

 Here was another of the marked peculiarities in her character disclosing